Descendants of Thomas Anthony Hellegers

 According to my grandmother Cornelus Wouter and his wife had their own way to make, and with too many mouths of their own to feed, they put Thomas out to help local farmers.
 He was then only 12.
 A family member says at first he picked up odd jobs on the farms but he eventually managed to learn carpentry, became a master stair builder, and, in time, built up a construction business with his sons Henry and John.
 My grandmother later wrote: "You remember the stories he would tell of the different places he worked.
 When he got working for a man by the name of Herrett his life was much better.
 When he was 17 he began to learn the carpenter's trade.
 As [her son] Tom said one time, Grandpa 'wasn't just a carpenter, he was a craftsman.'"
 Another account differs from this one.

 Thomas Anthony's son John would go on to found a paint store in Clifton, NJ.
-This store, under the name Donner and Hellegers, is still in business.
+This store, under the name Donner and Hellegers, was still in business in 2022 (more information here).

 Life in the United States — He married Dena De Groot in 1871 when he was 19 and she was 18 years old.
 At about the same time he sent money to the Netherlands to help pay the passage of his mother, step-father, step-brothers and step-sisters (more on this topic here).
 One family member says that a day out from Europe the ship carrying them to America collided with another.
 The damage was extensive, but the other ship was able to take all 700 passengers on board and they eventually made it safely to port.